lqb2/blog/_posts/2019-06-09-june-budget-blogging.md

 * 15: 10 min. read
 * 16: 0 min.
 * 17: 5 min. added simple account to ynab!
+* 18: 9 min. tried to add a new bank account to ynab but was doing it while so tired that i accidently added my jetblue account again. =\
 <!-- hyperlink bank -->